tanmay-19-cris/My-website/README.md

 # Minecraft Website

-Made using Plain HTML, CSS and JS
+A website made to give basic information about Minecraft strctures.

+Built using plain HTML.
+CSS.

-Made for minecraft information about structure and recipies I made this project to learn web tech
+This is my first project to learn web tech and join Hack Club YSWS events

+Please let me know how can I improve and grow further :)